David-Amptmeijer/David-Amptmeijer.github.io/models.md

   </div>
   <div class="model-text">
     <p>
       ECOSMO_FS-MERCY-GOTM adds feeding strategy dynamics, exploring how prey selection and trophic behavior influence MeHg bioaccumulation.
-This model foccusses on linking MeHg bioaccumulation in high trophic level to the feeding strategy at the base of the food web.
+Focuses on linking MeHg bioaccumulation at higher trophic levels to feeding strategy at the base of the food web.
     </p>
   </div>
 </div>